YOU ARE EXPLORING

 Suitable for non-science majors at all levels.
 Exploration of a major issue in biomedical sciences, using analysis of scientific literature, and interpretation of contemporary research data.
 Readings and lectures are supplemented by whole-class and small-group discussion, and by frequent written assignments.

 Suitable for non-science majors of all levels.
 An introductory course using a systems based approach to study the structure and function of the human body.
 (Offered every fall and spring semesters.)
+Counts as N&M course, Gen Ed.

 An entry-level examination of the biological mechanisms underlying the effects of psychoactive drugs.
 Drug actions in the brain, spinal cord, heart, lungs, liver and other organs and tissues are detailed.
 Molecular mechanisms and genetic factors involved in drug-induced therapeutic and adverse effects are emphasized (offered every fall and spring semesters.)
 Counts as N&M course, Gen Ed